 The proposed offset areas provide opportunities for conservation gain described in the Offset Policy, in particular 'improving existing habitat for the protected matter'.
 Some of the key species-specific attributes scored within the MHQA are presented in Table 7.28 below.
 The scoring shows that absence of threats was the lowest scoring attribute type at an average of 3.5/15 for Koala BFD and 3.1/15 for Koala CR.
 In contrast, the foraging habitat, shelter and breeding habitat and mobility is in fairly good quality ranging from 7.7 to 9.8.
 This demonstrates that there are active threats present in the proposed offset areas, impacting habitat quality for the species, and that targeted offset interventions are needed.
-Additionally, the species has not been recorded in the impact or offset areas and the species stocking rate score is very low.
-There is likely an interplay between the level of threats on site and the presence and density of koalas, which would be expected to increase as habitat quality is improved.
+Additionally, the species has only been recorded once throughout study area and the species stocking rate score is low.
+There is likely an interplay between the level of threats on site and the presence and density of koalas, which would be expected to increase as habitat quality improves.
 In addition to the key species-specific threats shown below, the overall site condition is anticipated to increase.